 Numerical quadrature and other exercises

-Let’s start from the standard interpolation theory.
+Let's begin with standard interpolation theory.
 In this post, we discuss single-valued real functions

-Different interpolation methods differ from the design of
+Different interpolation methods vary in the design of

 Global interpolation